tillgrallert/p3601db9e/to-do.md

 - "Peace and tranquillity as the defining basis of Ottoman political legitimacy—asāyiş-i ʿumūmī or al-rāḥa al-ʿumūmiyya—" this requires a footnote
 - is the main question referred to throughout the paper?
 - Do we face a similar developments [protest against market economy] in the context of the current study?
 Do I pose/ answer this question?
-- comment on the relevance of women for this study

 ## technicalities